BugenZhao/Simulator/README.md

 The majority of designs for both *Seq* and *Pipe* are based on the HCL of *CS:APP 3e*.
 However, all units have the same place in our design, from the PC predictor to ALU, which becomes **a good playground for us to add, modify, and practice some designs of *Computer Architecture*.**

 Besides, I also wrap *YIS*, the instruction-level simulator for Y86-64, into the project and fix some bugs in order to make a comprehensive comparison test for *Seq* and *Pipe*.
-Except for the different definitions on PC register, both simulators have passed the [*~1000 test cases*](Resources/Objects).
+Except for the different definition on PC register, both simulators have passed the [*~1000 test cases*](Resources/Objects).

-## Get Started
+## Get Started with SimulatorLib
 An example of Accumulator is shown below, check [here](Sources/Simulator/Examples/Accumulator.swift) for more details.

 ![Accumulator Circuit](Resources/accumulator.png)